zxdvd/blog/content/postgres/pg-basic: SRF function join type.md

 When you defined a function, you can specify multiple qualifiers.
 If you added `STRICT` ( or `RETURNS NULL ON NULL INPUT`, they are same), then it means that this function will return NULL if any of its paramters are NULL.
-And for SRF function, it seems that it well return 0 rows.
+And for SRF function, it seems that it will return 0 rows.

 You can get this info from `pg_proc` using following query: